cmry/omesa/README.rst

 .. _AMiCA: http://www.amicaproject.be/

-Part of the work on Omesa was carried out in the context of the "_AMiCA" (IWT SBO-project 120007) project, funded by the government agency for Innovation by Science and Technology (IWT).
+Part of the work on Omesa was carried out in the context of the AMiCA_ (IWT SBO-project 120007) project, funded by the government agency for Innovation by Science and Technology (IWT).